Skip to main content

 BundledNotion ($20/seat)Feature-gated tierAI as feature, not core product

-Match Model to Product Maturity
+Match the Model to Your Product's Maturity

-Commodity products compete on price with pure usage at the lowest unit cost.
-Most wrapper and thin-layer AI products live here.
-Differentiated products compete on quality with premium per-unit pricing justified by measurable quality differences.
-Specialized vertical AI and products with proprietary data live here.
-Indispensable products compete on outcomes and can make delivery promises because output variance is narrow enough.
+Before committing, be honest about where the product sits.
+Commodity products compete on price, with pure usage at the lowest unit cost; most wrapper and thin-layer AI products live here whether they admit it or not.
+Differentiated products compete on quality, with premium per-unit pricing justified by measurable quality differences; specialized vertical AI and products with proprietary data live here.
+Indispensable products compete on outcomes and can make delivery promises because their output variance is narrow enough to keep them.

 Step 4: Price to Value, Bounded by Alternatives